dnsimple/dnsimple-support/content/articles/changing-plans.md

 1. Log in to DNSimple with your user credentials.
 2. [Find the account](https://dnsimple.com/user) from the account list.
 Click on the account to enter the account page.
-3. Click the <label>Change plan</label> link under your plan section.
+3. Click the **Change plan** link under your plan section.

 **New screenshot**

 4. Explore the features for each plan.
-Click the <label>Select</label> button of the plan that best suits your needs.
+Click the **Select** button on the plan that best suits your needs.

 **new screenshot**

 5. Verify the charges that will be made on your account.
-To complete the plan change, click <label>Confirm</label>.
+To complete the plan change, click **Confirm**.

     ![Verify charges](/files/change-plan-3.png)